Owl-Boy/Model-Repair-Of-Time-Aware-Models-Report/greedy.typ

 ) <def14-16>

 = Results
-== Sequential Petri Nets and Delay-Only Distance
+== Sequential Petri Nets and Delay-Only Distance <restrictions>
-We first focus out attention to a restricted version of problem where @def14-16[Definition 15].
+We first focus out attention to a restricted version of problem where:

 - The model in question will be a *Sequential Time Petri Net*, which means that, there is a dedicated start state and a dedicated end state, and each transition, connects one state, to one other state in a way that the underlying graph looks like a line graph, which the start and end states acting as the two ends of the graph.
 - The problem is restricited to a *Purely Timed Problem*, which means that the sequence of transitions represent the sequence of events in the system correctly, but the timestamps might not be accurate.
-- The metric for measure which will be used is going to be *Delay-Only Distance*,
+- The metric for measure which will be used is going to be *Delay-Only Distance* #link(<def14-16>)[(Definition 15)]
 - For the edits to the mode, we cost $x$ unit of the budget whenever any bound of a time range of a transition is changed by $x$.
 - The conformance metric used is _fitness_ but here we define it as $- (max_(sigma in L) "dist"_theta (sigma, cal(L(N)))$ which can be easily converted to the normalized distance used in the original definition.
-- Another thing to note is that for a Sequential Petri Net is in bijection with it's Causal Process, hence we will not make a distinction here.
+- Another thing to note is that a Sequential Petri Net is isomorphic to it's Causal Net, hence we will not make a distinction between the two here.

 #example[
     *Example 3:* We start with a simple example and informally go over the procedure